-✓ Only one-fourth of the households reported experiencing moderate or severe food insecurity.
+✓ Nearly half of households reported experiencing moderate or severe food insecurity.

 MEASURING WHAT PEOPLE EAT

 Diets were measured by asking people about everything they ate or drank on the previous day, from the time they woke up until the time they went to bed and didn't eat or drink anything more.
 This includes all snacks and foods and drinks consumed at home and outside the home.